DogulS5/aws-clf-c02-notes/readme.md

   - Network
 - Each Amazon EC2 instance type is grouped under an instance family
 - Type:
-  - General purpose: General purpose instances provide a balance of compute, memory, and networking resources.
+  - General purpose: General purpose instances provide a balance of computing, memory, and networking resources.
-  - Memory optimized: Memory optimized instances are more ideal for workloads that process large datasets in memory, such as high-performance databases
+  - Memory-optimized: Memory-optimized instances are ideal for workloads that process large datasets in memory, such as high-performance databases
-  - Compute optimzed: Compute optimized instances are more well suited for batch processing workloads than general purpose instances.
+  - Compute optimized: Compute-optimized instances are better suited for batch processing workloads than general-purpose instances.
-  - Storage optimized: Storage optimized instances are designed for workloads that require high, sequential read and write access to large datasets on local storage.
+  - Storage optimized: Storage instances are designed for workloads requiring high, sequential read and write access to large datasets on local storage.
 - Contract types:
-  - Amazon EC2 Reserved instance: Amazon EC2 Reserved Instances (RI) provide a significant discount (up to 72%) compared to On-Demand pricing and provide a capacity reservation when used in a specific Availability Zone.
+  - Amazon EC2 Reserved instance: Amazon EC2 Reserved Instances (RI) provide a significant discount (up to 72%) compared to On-Demand pricing and a capacity reservation when used in a specific Availability Zone.
-  - Amazon EC2 On-Demand: Let you pay for compute capacity by the hour or second with no long-term commitments.
+  - Amazon EC2 On-Demand: Let you pay for computing capacity by the hour or second with no long-term commitments.
   - Amazon EC2 Sopt Instance: Workload does not require a minimum contract length and can withstand interruptions.
   - Amazon EC2 Dedicated Instance: Run in a virtual private cloud (VPC) on hardware that is dedicated to a single customer.

 ## Elastic Load Balance
 - Elastic Load Balancing is the AWS service that automatically distributes incoming application traffic across multiple resources, such as Amazon EC2 instances.
-Without it, the team needs install, manage, update, scale, handle fail over and availability.
+Without it, the team needs install, manage, update, scale, handle failover, and availability.

 ## Auto Scaling
 - Amazon EC2 Auto Scaling helps you maintain application availability and lets you automatically add or remove EC2 instances using scaling policies that you define.